Kubernetes-class operational leverage without Kubernetes-class cost

 The product surface is the work operators actually do.

-Skiff is designed around operational jobs: ship safely, respond to degraded service, recover data, rotate credentials, and hand work to an agent or another human with JSON context, risk labels, and enough history to continue.
+Skiff is designed around operational jobs: ship safely, respond to degraded service, recover data, rotate credentials, control cloud spend, audit security posture, investigate incidents, and hand work to an agent or another human with JSON context, risk labels, and enough history to continue.

 Ship a release